canjs/canjs/docs/can-guides/commitment/recipes/weather-report/weather-report-advanced.md

 ### Things to know

-- `DefineMap` [can-define.types.get getters] can only derive a value from other values.
+- [can-define/map/map DefineMap] [can-define.types.get getters] can only derive a value from other values.
 They can’t derive a value from the change in other values.
 However, event-stream libraries like [KefirJS](https://kefirjs.github.io/kefir/) can do this.